John Dundas (RAF officer): Early life

 John Charles Dundas was born in West Yorkshire in 1915.
 He was related to two aristocratic families in the region; he was the grandson of the Scottish Liberal politician John Dundas and the great-grandson of Lawrence Dundas, 1st Earl of Zetland.
 Dundas was also related to the House of Halifax.

 Dundas won a scholarship to Stowe School at the age of 12.
 At the age of 17 he won a second scholarship to Christ Church, Oxford.
 Dundas graduated with a first class degree in Modern History before winning a further award that allowed him to study at both Sorbonne and the University of Heidelberg.

 Dundas subsequently became a journalist for the Yorkshire Post and its editorial staff.
 Another who worked on the paper at the time, Richard Pape, recalled him as a man indifferent to his personal appearance, who wore frayed trousers, frequently had ink-stained hands and would spill beer over himself when drinking, yet who was also popular with the newspaper's younger, female staff members.

 The newspaper sent him to Czechoslovakia during the Munich Crisis as a part of Prime Minister Neville Chamberlain's entourage in 1938 before travelling to Rome to report on a meeting between Benito Mussolini, Chamberlain and Lord Halifax, the Foreign Secretary, to whom Dundas was related.

-In July 1938, at the age of 23, Dundas was commissioned as a pilot officer in No. 609 Squadron RAF, a Royal Auxiliary Air Force squadron.
+In July 1938, at the age of 23, Dundas was commissioned as a pilot officer in No. 609 Squadron RAF, an Auxiliary Air Force squadron.
 Hugh and John's godfather had set up the unit.
 At that time, the squadron was manned by part-time civilians and was equipped with Hawker Hind bombers.

 John Dundas was well respected by his peers and he frequently flew his commanding officer's Hind.
 However, on 18 June 1939, Dundas was flying this aircraft when it suffered an engine failure on take-off.
 Without the power to get airborne, it crashed through the airfield fence and finished up in the garden of a neighbouring house.
 It was subsequently written off.

 The squadron was converted from a bomber to a fighter aircraft squadron and later, in August 1939, re-equipped with the Supermarine Spitfire.

 Dundas' younger brother Hugh was also a fighter pilot.
 Hugh was wounded in August 1940 but recovered and eventually rose to the rank of group captain.
 He survived the war and died in 1995.